 - 4.1 Section 18(2) of the Procurement Reform (Scotland) Act 2014 states that it is mandatory for the Annual Procurement Report to include a summary of any community benefit requirements imposed as part of a regulated procurement that were fulfilled during the year covered by the report. - 4.2 In October 2014 Cabinet approved the sustainable procurement policy which covers both community benefits and sustainability.
-The Council's commitment to this is demonstrated not only through the policy but also within the Corporate Procurement Strategy and Contract Standing Orders. - 4.3 Community benefits are sought for applicable contracts where both the value (over £50,000) and duration of the contract merit a benefit being pursued and it is at the contract strategy development stage that community benefits are to be considered and then reflected into the tender documentation. - 4.4 The approach taken by the Council has been beneficial when developing the Glasgow City Region City Deal Community Benefits Policy.
-The Council actively participates in the Community Benefits working group ensuring standardisation of the process and maximisation of the benefits achieved through the city deal contracts. - 4.5 Community Benefits were secured in a number of contracts which can be viewed at Appendix 2.
+The Council's commitment to this is demonstrated not only through the policy but also within the Corporate Procurement Strategy and Contract Standing Orders. - 4.3 In 2019/20 a new East Renfrewshire Council Community Benefits group was established to ensure accountability in the Community Benefits process. - 4.4 A new and improved process for the identification and capture of Community Benefits will be implemented in 2020/21 and will include an innovative and interactive Community "wishlist" which will ensure Community Benefits match the aspirations of local communities. - 4.5 Community benefits are sought for applicable contracts where both the value (over £50,000) and duration of the contract merit a benefit being pursued.
+It is at the contract strategy development stage that community benefits are to be considered and then reflected into the tender documentation. - 4.6 The approach taken by the Council has been beneficial when developing the Glasgow City Region City Deal Community Benefits Policy.
+The Council has also been working to ensure that Community Benefits are better aligned to strategic and Scottish Government priorities such as the Local Outcome Improvement Plans, Child Poverty Action Plan and Regional Skills Investment Plan and has participated in the review and joint approach to a regional community benefits menu. - 4.7 Community Benefits from City Deal and major capital contracts in financial year 2019/20 include 10 new entrant jobs, 11 work experience placements, a range of employability activities including developing Young Workforce support and a combined total of £15,000 donations to community projects. - 4.8 Heron Bros were appointed to build 5 new early years facilities offering community benefits that exceeded the requested amount.
+Along with a commitment to provide 4 new entrant jobs they have worked with Education to provide a suite of support for each of the school cluster areas that they are working in.
+This has ranged from construction skills activities to donations of materials for outdoor play.
+They also donated £5,000 from their community fund to local initiatives and the equivalent of £5,000 of in-kind support which included materials and time towards a town center regeneration project in Busby. - 4.9 A summary of Community Benefits that were secured in financial year 2019/20 can be viewed in Appendix 2.